Spin-momentum Locking and Topological Vector Charge Response with Conserved Spin: Anomalous charge and pseudospin currents

 While Eq.~\eqref{eq:charge_anomaly_c4v} describes a charge anomaly in response to an antisymmetric combination of pseudospin electric fields, we can also find cases generated by a symmetric combination.
-For example, if we choose $C_{4z}$ rotation such that $C_{4z}:(x,y,z)\to (-y,x,z)$ and $(S_{X},S_{Y}) \to (-S_{Y},S_{X})$, such that the pseudospin rotates opposite to our previous convention, then we find $g_{xY}=g_{yX}=v$ and $g_{xX}=g_{yY}=0$.
-This leads to a CSR term $h_{\bk}=v(k_{x}S_{Y}+k_{y}S_{X})$, which has its charge anomaly induced by the symmetric combination of pseudospin electric fields, i.e., $\mc{E}^X_y+\mc{E}^Y_x$.
-Similar symmetric vector charge anomalies have been discussed in the recently proposed rank-2 chiral modes with dispersion $E=k_{x}k_{y}$, where the charge anomaly is induced by a symmetric strain field, and the vector charge is momentum instead of pseudospin~\cite{dubinkin2021higher,zhu2023higher}. \\
+For example, we can choose $C_{4z}$ rotation such that $C_{4z}: (x,y,z) \to (\PRLminus y,x,z)$ and $(S_X,S_Y) \to (\PRLminus S_Y,S_X)$, such that the pseudospin rotates opposite to our previous convention.
+This leads to a CSR term $h_{\bk} \PRLequal v(k_x S_Y \PRLplus k_y S_X)$, which has its charge anomaly induced by the symmetric combination of pseudospin electric fields, i.e., $\mc{E}^X_y \PRLplus \mc{E}^Y_x$ (see SM Sec.~S4~\cite{supple}).
+Similar symmetric vector charge anomalies have been discussed in the recently proposed rank-2 chiral modes with dispersion $E \PRLequal k_x k_y$, where the charge anomaly is induced by a symmetric strain field, and the vector charge is momentum instead of pseudospin~\cite{dubinkin2024higher,zhu2023higher}.